 What people say about Sea Foam

 Marketing directors usually share a remarkable story or two about someone who has had incredible success in using their product.
-Brian, though, was an exception to the rule, providing no stories of nuclear-level success.
-He instead emphasizes how quickly and consistently the product has worked for a wide range of challenges over several decades – and how the product continues to do that, even as engines and fuels evolve and become more sophisticated.
+Miller, though, is an exception to the rule, providing no stories of nuclear-level success.
+He instead emphasizes how quickly and consistently the product has worked for a wide range of challenges over several decades, and how the product continues to do that, even as engines and fuels evolve and become more sophisticated.

-“Stories from satisfied customers are so common,” Brian says, “that no one story stands out.
-Whether someone needs to deal with engine hesitation, poor idling or rough performance – and whether that person wants better performance out of a pickup truck, a sports car, or even a chain saw, their problems are quickly resolved.”
+“Stories from satisfied customers are so common,” Miller says, “that no one story stands out.
+Whether someone needs to deal with engine hesitation, poor idling or rough performance, and whether that person wants better performance out of a pickup truck, a sports car, or even a chain saw, their problems are quickly resolved.”

 If he were to wear a Sea Foam t-shirt into a grocery store, he says, people would walk up to him to share their stories.
 “It’s fun to meet people who are excited about their experiences,” he adds, “and as long as we use carbon-based fuels, there will be degradation of that fuel, and we’ll still be relevant.
 We’ll still be around to help.”

 Have a Sea Foam story to share?
 Leave us a comment.